CompetentGroove/mcp-chat/memory-bank/activeContext.md

 # Active Context: y-gui

 ## Current Focus
 Enhancing the web-based GUI for chat interactions with bot configuration and MCP server management.
 The focus is on creating a secure, responsive interface that provides seamless access to chat functionality with configurable AI providers and MCP servers.
-Recently integrated Auth0 authentication to replace the basic secret key authentication system.
+Authentication has been removed to allow open access without login.

 ## Recent Changes
 1. Project structure established with React, TypeScript, and Cloudflare Workers